 We are the trustee of the Fund.
-With certain exceptions, under the Declaration of Trust for the Fund, the trustee may resign or may be removed by the manager upon 90 days' notice.
-Pursuant to the Declaration for this Fund, where the trustee resigns, is removed or is otherwise incapable of acting, the manager can appoint a successor trustee.
+The trustee may resign or may be removed by the manager upon 90 days' notice.
+Pursuant to the Declaration of Trust for the Fund, where the trustee resigns, is removed or is otherwise incapable of acting, the manager can appoint a successor trustee.
 Prior written notice and investor approval of the appointment of a successor trustee is not required if we resign in favour of an affiliate.
 See also "Voting rights and changes requiring investor approval".
 A list of our directors and executive officers can be found under the sub-heading "Manager" under the heading "Responsibility for Mutual Fund Administration".